 The fair value of other noncurrent assets approximates its carrying amount.
 Management assessed that the effect of discounting is not material.
-These other noncurrent assets are classified under Level 3 of the fair value hierarchy groups of the financial statements.
+These other noncurrent assets are classified under Level 3 of the fair value hierarchy groups.

 The fair value of the loans payable is determined based on the discounted cash flow analysis using effective interest rates for similar types of instruments.
 Significant increase (decrease) in the discount rate would result in a significantly lower (higher) fair value measurement.
-This financial liability is classified under Level 3 of the fair value hierarchy groups of the financial statements.
+This financial liability is classified under Level 3 of the fair value hierarchy groups.

-The future cash flows of customers' deposits cannot be readily determined nor reliably measured because the actual timing of payment cannot be reasonably predicted.
+The fair value of customers' deposits approximates its fair value since the future cash flows cannot be readily determined nor reliably measured because the actual timing of payment cannot be reasonably predicted.

 The fair value hierarchy groups the financial assets and liabilities into Levels 1 to 3 based on the degree to which the fair value is observable.
-There were no transfers among levels in 2022 and 2021.
+There were no transfers among levels in 2023 and 2022.